open-mmlab/mim/mim/_internal/export/README.md

 ### limit

-The implementation of `mim export` function depends on `mim/utils/mmpack`.
-Currently, only some config files of `mmpose/mmdetection/mmagic/mmsegmentation` are supported.
-And there are some constraints on the downstream repo.
+Currently, `mim export` only supports some config files of `mmpose`, `mmdetection`, `mmagic`, and `mmsegmentation` Besides, there are some constraints on the downstream repo.

 #### For downstream repos